Plymouth-Sailboat/SailBoatArduinoInterface/README.md

 ### Installing

 [Current version of release](https://github.com/Plymouth-Sailboat/SailBoatArduinoInterface/releases/latest).
 You can download the .hex files and upload them directly on the Arduino using [avrdude](http://www.ladyada.net/learn/avr/avrdude.html).
-Or you can compile the project yourself with the Arduino IDE if you are not familiar with avrdure commands.
+Or you can compile the project yourself with the Arduino IDE if you are not familiar with avrdude commands.

 ### Building and Uploading